⏳ 35 min read · Last updated: July 2026

 🌿 Basil: Most Rewarding Kitchen Herb

 Basil is what hooked most apartment growers, including me.
-It likes warmth, needs strong light (14 to 16 hours), and responds well to pruning.
-One well-managed basil plant can produce harvestable leaves every 10 days for months.
-The key is cutting above a leaf node so the plant branches outward instead of growing taller.
+Basil wants warmth, strong light on the standard 14 hour schedule, and regular cutting.
+First harvest comes at 3 to 4 weeks, and after that one well-managed plant gives you leaves every 10 days for months.
+The whole trick is where you cut.
+Snip just above a leaf node and the stem splits into two.
+Snip between nodes and you get a bare stub that does nothing.
 Full basil-specific guidance is in the foolproof guide to growing hydroponic basil in a small apartment, and the pruning technique is covered in detail at how to prune hydroponic basil so it keeps producing.

 ☘️ Mint: Easiest Plant to Keep Alive

-Mint is almost impossible to kill once rooted.
-It spreads fast, tolerates slight pH fluctuations, and produces continuously.
-The only management rule with mint is containment.
-It sends out runners and will take over a shared reservoir if you let it.
-Grow it in its own jar or keep it trimmed back from neighbouring pods.
+Mint is almost impossible to kill once it has rooted.
+It shrugs off pH wobbles that would set basil back a week.
+The only thing you have to manage is containment, because mint sends out runners and will colonise a shared reservoir given three weeks and no supervision.
+So give it its own jar.
+This is not a preference, it is the whole lesson.
 Start from cuttings rather than seed if you can: a 3- to 4-inch stem in plain water develops roots in 7 to 10 days, then produces its first harvest about 3 to 4 weeks after transplanting to nutrients.
-Total time from cutting to harvest is 4 to 5 weeks.
+The complete walkthrough is in my hydroponic mint apartment guide.

 🍃 Spinach: Best for Nutrition